katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 How to build your inventory
 ***************************

-Ansible works against multiple managed nodes or "hosts" in your infrastructure at the same time, using a list or group of lists known as inventory.
-Once your inventory is defined, you use :ref:`patterns <intro_patterns>` to select the hosts or groups you want Ansible to run against.
+Assible works against multiple managed nodes or "hosts" in your infrastructure at the same time, using a list or group of lists known as inventory.
+Once your inventory is defined, you use :ref:`patterns <intro_patterns>` to select the hosts or groups you want Assible to run against.

-The default location for inventory is a file called ``/etc/ansible/hosts``.
+The default location for inventory is a file called ``/etc/assible/hosts``.
 You can specify a different inventory file at the command line using the ``-i <path>`` option.
 You can also use multiple inventory files at the same time, and/or pull inventory from dynamic or cloud sources or different formats (YAML, ini, and so on), as described in :ref:`intro_dynamic_inventory`.
-Introduced in version 2.4, Ansible has :ref:`inventory_plugins` to make this flexible and customizable.
+Introduced in version 2.4, Assible has :ref:`inventory_plugins` to make this flexible and customizable.

 .. contents::
    :local: